 There are several legal issues that arise during the purchase and business sales when government contracts are involved.
 Common issues that occur with the novation clause in contract terms include: (1) whether the seller is simply trying to sell the contract with no real assets, (2) how to structure the asset purchase agreement and whether wait for contracting officer novation approval first, and (3) to what degree does the contracting officer have to approve the novation.
 The first step is to be proactive in the early stages of the asset purchase or stock sale process.

 Having the right contract clauses in the sales agreement is critical in the event that the contracting officer does not approve the contract novation.
 Other issues with novating a contract include the buyer maintaining its small business status in the event of recertification or option year decisions.

-For additional questions about the assignment or novation of government contracts, buying and selling a business that includes an assignment and novation agreement or assignment of contract issues under FAR 42.1204 FAR novation clause, call Watson & Associates’ government contract lawyers for immediate help.
+For additional questions about the assignment or novation of government contracts, buying and selling a business that includes an assignment and FAR novation agreement or assignment of contract issues under FAR 42.1204 FAR novation clause, call Watson & Associates’ novation contract law lawyers for immediate help.
 Call 1-866-601-5518.
 FREE INITIAL CONSULTATION.